-- 44. The following information is required under Section 5.2 of the Regulations concerning the registrations of a Registrable non-consensual right or interest (R-NCRI): - (a) the information referred to in Sections 5.1(a), (b), (c), (d), (f) and (g), including, in the case of Section 5.1(f), the electronic address of the primary obligor with respect to the obligation that is secured by the R-NCRI; - (b) the name of the Contracting State under whose laws the R-NCRI has been conferred; - (c) the category of registrable non-consensual right or interest, as listed in the declaration of the Contracting State specified in Section 5.2(b), within which the R-NCRI being registered falls; - (d) the certification of the party named in the registration as the holder of the RNCRI to which the registration relates, that (i) the R-NCRI has been validly conferred under the laws of the Contracting State specified in Section 5.2(b), and (ii) all of the registration information being provided to effect the registration is accurate and complete; - (e) documentary evidence pertaining to the R-NCRI, in electronic format; and - (f) the agreement of the party named in the registration as the holder of that RNCRI that by effecting such registration it submits itself to the jurisdiction of the courts of the place in which the Registrar has its centre of administration in relation to legal action under Article 44 of the Convention with regard to the registration, and that it shall be liable to the Registrar for all costs incurred by the Registrar arising out of the legal action unless the validity of the registration is upheld.
+- 44. The following information is required under Section 5.2 of the Regulations concerning the registrations of a Registrable non-consensual right or interest (R-NCRI): - (a) the information referred to in Sections 5.1(a), (b), (c), (d), (f) and (g), including, in the case of Section 5.1(f), the electronic address of the primary obligor with respect to the obligation that is secured by the R-NCRI; - (b) the name of the Contracting State under whose laws the R-NCRI has been conferred; - (c) the category of registrable non-consensual right or interest, as listed in the declaration of the Contracting State specified in Section 5.2(b), within which the R-NCRI being registered falls; - (d) the certification of the party named in the registration as the holder of the R-NCRI to which the registration relates, that (i) the R-NCRI has been validly conferred under the laws of the Contracting State specified in Section 5.2(b), and (ii) all of the registration information being provided to effect the registration is accurate and complete; - (e) documentary evidence pertaining to the R-NCRI, in electronic format; - (f) the agreement of the party named in the registration as the holder of that R-NCRI that by effecting such registration it submits itself to the jurisdiction of the courts of the place in which the Registrar has its centre of administration in relation to legal action under Article 44 of the Convention with regard to the registration, and that it shall be liable to the Registrar for all costs incurred by the Registrar arising out of the legal action unless the validity of the registration is upheld; and - (g) such evidence as is necessary to enable the Registrar to reasonably conclude, without undertaking specific legal analysis, that the registering person has the authority from the person named in the registration as the holder of that R-NCRI to make the certification and agreement required by Sections 5.2(d) and (f), respectively.